RSellathurai/module-17/README.md

 This analysis uses the [UCI Bank Marketing Dataset](https://archive.ics.uci.edu/ml/datasets/bank+marketing) to predict whether a customer will subscribe to a term deposit.
 The project follows the **CRISP-DM framework** and explores various machine learning approaches for this binary classification task.

-See the detail step by step model analysis in prompt_III.ipynb
+See the detailed step-by-step model analysis [check the analysis notebook](prompt_III.ipynb)

 ## CRISP-DM Steps